justinschmitz97/jpegxl.io/README.md

 No images are stored anywhere.
 We currently use Google Analytics.
 It lets us figure out what audience we are serving and if Page Performance is reliable.
+We use Google Ads to pay for domain costs (5$/month).
+Server is free, hosted on Firebase.

 <br/>